TaiShan16/Home_Sales/README.md

 ### Overview

-In this academic project, I employ SparkSQL to analyze a dataset of home sales data and extract key metrics.
+In this project, I employ SparkSQL to analyze a dataset of home sales data and extract key metrics.
 The following steps outline the process:

 1. Utilizing SparkSQL, I create temporary views that enable SQL-like querying on the dataset.
 I execute queries to answer specific questions, including: